-When asked which level of automation would be their preference and why that was, participants offered a wide range of views on both their preferred level of automation and the reasoning for it.
 "At present I wouldn't feel comfortable travelling in any level of driverless car.
 I would probably walk miles to avoid."
 "Level 2 - because technology is being used for safety but the driver still has ultimate control if anything goes wrong with the vehicle."
 "Level 3 - Driver still has responsibility if something goes wrong and can take over if necessary.
 Less likely to be reckless" "Level 4 at most, as I can take over the car at any point I feel uneasy.
 Same with public transport."
 "Level 5 - automation removes human error and emotion."
 It seems participants disagreed over whether automation of vehicles would make them safer or less safe, particularly when considering higher levels of automation.
 A common theme for people who expressed preferences for lower levels of automation such as levels 2 and 3 was that they wanted a human driver to still be able to take over in emergencies.
 This was often linked to making things safer in the instance of problems with the technology or human error from other drivers.
 11 3 The numbers on the graph refer to the total number of participants who selected this option.
-The percentages line along the bottom offers an indication of how large a percentage of the total votes.
+The percentage line along the bottom provides an indication of the percentage of the group who selected each option.
 This is true for all other graphs displayed this way.

-Some participants also factored in their expectations for how things might change in the future that might change their answer to this question: "None.
+Some participants also reflected on how future technological developments or more information on the risks could alter their response to this question: "None.
 Not enough info yet."

 "Currently Level 3, but as technology matures up to Level 5" "Currently up to level three, don't have enough safety info & technology info on going forward."
-Testing of driverless vehicles When asked about how comfortable they were with five different scenarios in which driverless vehicles could be tested, participants were broadly supportive.
+Testing of driverless vehicles Participants were broadly supportive of all five scenarios that were offered for testing driverless vehicles.
 Testing of driverless vehicles on a local race track was supported by the greatest number of participants (55).
-None said they didn't support testing on local race tracks and only a few participants said they were unsure.
-The other four options offered for testing (in testbeds, in less populated areas, in more populated areas and on highways) were mostly supported by participants, but with roughly a third of participants saying they did not support each option.
-Further analysis will need to be done to understand if this was the same participants voting against each option or different participants.
-Testing of driverless vehicles in testbeds was the least popular option.
-Please rate your level of agreement with the following statements
+None of the participants said they didn't support testing on local race tracks and only a few participants said they were unsure.
+The other four options offered for testing (in test beds, in less populated areas, in more populated areas and on highways) were supported by a majority of participants.
+Only around 5 participants stated they either disagreed or strongly disagreed with statements supporting testing in each of the other four areas.
+A relatively small number (ranging from 3-12) said they were not sure if they agreed with these statements supporting testing or not.
+Further analysis is required to understand if this was the same participants voting against each option or different participants.
+Testing of driverless vehicles in neighbourhoods in cities and on Please rate your level of agreement with the following statements highways were the least popular options.